amancevice/terraform-aws-serverless-pypi/README.md

 ## Usage

-As of v3 users are expected to bring-your-own HTTP (v2) API instead of providing one inside the module.
+As of v7 users are expected to bring-your-own REST API (v1).
 This gives users greater flexibility in choosing how their API is set up.

 The most simplistic setup is as follows: